 Truly, the Bjorn performed well all around in this category.
 The tray has a large knob underneath that you squeeze and then turn to release down, and then squeeze and turn again to lock it back in the upright position.
 This aspect of the chair is very intuitive, and we quickly figured it out.
 The straps come together to form a straightforward 3-point pelvic belt that is easy to buckle and adjust.

 Behind the buckle is a nice sturdy piece of fabric with a soft backing that will protect your baby's belly from any pinches.
 However, the buckles do not feature a one-hand release, making it slightly less convenient.
 This chair does not accommodate newborn infants, but will adequately support your baby from 6 months up to three years of age.
-Our baby sat in a nice, ergonomically correct position, with her feet resting on the footrest and her back supported by the sleek, rounded design of the chair.
+Our baby sat in an ergonomically correct position, with her feet resting on the footrest and her back supported by the sleek, rounded design of the chair.
 What we found that wasn't so intuitive was the two-step fold process.
 Luckily the instruction manual is very clear and helpful with this process.

 Our ease of use metric also accounted for how well the chair accommodated baby throughout different stages of development.
 It was this area where other reviewers felt the Bjorn may have lacked, with some commenting on how it did not fit their child who was 37" long.
 The manufacturer clearly states that this chair is for children under 38" tall, so at only one inch under the limit, we would expect a child to be pushing the envelope.
 Our baby tester, however, was only 31" tall at the time of testing, and had at least 2.5" of space between the tops of her knees and the bottom of the tray (while her feet were flat on the footrest).
 Therefore, this was not an issue for us, but keep in mind that once your child reaches around 37" long, you may find leg space to be an issue.